NikolaiVChr/flightgear-saab-ja-37-viggen/Aircraft/JA37/readme.ja37.txt

 - IN:  Input 2 digits for address, then either the value you want to set, or switch to OUT.
 - OUT: If 2 first digits entered will show value of address in last 4 digits.
 - ADDRESSES:
-    15axcd Interoperability = 0, Swedish and metric = 0. a, c and d is ignored.
+    15axcd Interoperability = 1, Swedish and metric = 0. a, c and d is ignored.
+    30xbcd GPS Installed = 1, NO GPS = 0. b, c and d is ignored.

 REG/STR:
 - IN:  Input 2 digits for address, then either the value you want to set, or switch to OUT.